-This year’s program titled, “The Power of Expression: Suppressed Voices of the Holocaust”, will give attendees a candid look at how limiting freedom can lead to bullying of the government against citizens and citizens against one another.
+This year’s program titled, “The Power of Expression: Why Your Voice Matters”, will give attendees a candid look at how limiting freedom can lead to bullying of the government against citizens and citizens against one another.

 The program will include remarks by Indiana Governor Mike Pence or his designee, Todd Maurer, President of the Indianapolis Jewish Community Relations Council, Clayton Graham, Esq., Chairperson of the Dr. Martin Luther King, Jr. Indiana Holiday Commission and Jamal L. Smith, Executive Director of the Indiana Civil Rights Commission.